CJ Abrams: Washington Nationals

-On August 2, 2022, Abrams, along with MacKenzie Gore, Luke Voit, Robert Hassell, James Wood, and Jarlín Susana were traded to the Washington Nationals in exchange for Juan Soto and Josh Bell.
+On August 2, 2022, Abrams, along with James Wood, MacKenzie Gore, Robert Hassell III, Jarlín Susana and Luke Voit were traded to the Washington Nationals in exchange for Juan Soto and Josh Bell.
+After the trade, Abrams was assigned to the Nationals' Triple–A affiliate, the Rochester Red Wings.
+He was promoted to the major leagues later that month and made his debut for the Nationals on August 15, 2022.